Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} gain in image quality provided by time-of-flight (TOF) in positron emission tomography (PET) is directly linked to the coincidence time resolution (CTR) of the scanner~\cite{conti2011focus,SURTI201612,vandenberghe2016recent}.
-Recently, progress achieved in PET detectors have made it possible to build a clinical scanner approaching a CTR of 200~ps~\cite{van2019performance}.
+\IEEEPARstart{T}{he} gain in image quality provided by time-of-flight (TOF) in positron emission tomography (PET) is directly linked to coincidence time resolution (CTR)~\cite{conti2011focus,SURTI201612,vandenberghe2016recent}.
+Recently, progress achieved in PET detectors have made it possible to build a clinical scanner with a CTR approaching 200~ps~\cite{van2019performance}.
 Further advances can be expected since a CTR of 58~ps was recently achieved, albeit in a benchmark test using short crystals of LSO:Ce:0.4\%Ca~\cite{gundacker2020experimental}.
 Moreover, the roadmap towards achieving a CTR of 10~ps has been laid out and technological solutions have been discussed extensively~\cite{lecoq2020roadmap}.
 The challenge is huge and many pitfalls remain~\cite{schaart2020achieving}.
-As such, a better understanding of the benefits provided by ultra-fast TOF is of interest.
-For example, it was recently demonstrated that ultra-fast TOF resolution could provide a gain in spatial resolution by mitigating the blur induced by the detectors size~\cite{toussaint2020improvement}.
+Therefore, a better understanding of the benefits provided by ultra-fast TOF is of interest.
+For example, it is well known that TOF improves the signal-to-noise ratio in PET images~\cite{budinger1983Time,conti2011focus,conti2013estimating}.
+In addition, it was recently demonstrated that ultra-fast TOF resolution could provide a gain in spatial resolution by mitigating the blur induced by the detectors size~\cite{toussaint2020improvement}.
 Our goal is to investigate how ultra-fast TOF can be exploited in the PET reconstruction scheme to yield further gain in image quality and robustness.